 There is another tier of cascading falls in this section which forms a natural slide as it cuts its way down the canyon.
 It’s definitely too dangerous to enter the water here but it’s an epic spot to marvel at.

-After a short swim here, we made tracks back to the parking lot and we tipped our guide 50 pesos for his company on our Dau Falls adventure.
+After a short swim here, we made tracks back to the parking lot and we tipped our guide 50 pesos for his efforts.

 If you plan on visiting a lot of waterfalls in the Philippines, I recommend purchasing these three items: